Boy Pablo

 Boy Pablo (stylized as boy pablo) (born 29 November 1998) is the indie pop music project of Norwegian singer songwriter Nicolas Muñoz.
 Muñoz writes, records, performs, and produces all of the project's music.
 The project has been inactive since 2022.
 Boy Pablo's latest touring lineup consisted of Nicolás Muñoz (guitar, vocals), Gabriel Muñoz (lead guitar), Judah Kubendran (bass guitar) and Esteban Muñoz (drums).

 Boy Pablo gained attention in late 2017 after the music video for the song "Everytime" gained international popularity on YouTube's algorithm.
 The duology concept EPs Roy Pablo (2017) and Soy Pablo (2018) were released under Boy Pablo's own independent label 777 Music.
 His debut studio album, Wachito Rico was released in October 2020.
 Out of nominations for five Spellemann Awards, Boy Pablo has won one, and has additionally been nominated for three GAFFA Awards and one P3 Gull award, having won the latter.

 Early life

 Nicolás Pablo Rivera Muñoz (born 29 November 1998) was born and raised in Bergen after his Chilean parents immigrated to Norway in the 1980s.
 Born into a musical family as the youngest child, his father and brother were both multi-instrumentalists and helped teach him how to play guitar, drums, bass guitar and piano.
 He attended secondary school at Kongshaug Upper Secondary School of Music, a music boarding school in nearby Os.
-He and his parents moved to Os, Hordaland when he started secondary school, two years prior to January 2017.
+He and his parents moved to Os Municipality when he started secondary school, two years prior to January 2017.